hpcuantwerpen/UAntwerpen-easyconfigs/easystacks/2020a/README.md

     4.5.0 due to undesirable different behaviour of the EasyBlock for bzip2.

     Also failure with libsndfile, need to check what is going wrong.

+  * Now you can install the step04, step05, step06 and step07 files.f

+    The 06 files are some bigger applications.
+    The 07 ones are mostly Python which is already installed in step05.